 - Bruising in the neck area depending upon where the catheter was inserted.
-This is very rare and usually resolves within a few days. - Some damage to the vein, caused by the catheter (this is very rare).
-This may need to be treated by surgery or another radiological procedure. - There is a small risk of internal bleeding after the biopsy, this is why there is a period of recovery after the procedure.
+This is rare and usually resolves within a few days. - Some damage to the vein, caused by the catheter (this is very rare).
+This may need to be treated by surgery or another radiological procedure. - There is a small risk of internal bleeding after the procedure: this is why there is a period of recovery after the procedure.

-The Radiologist will discuss all risks with you before the procedure and you can then decide if you want to proceed.
+The radiologist will discuss all these possible risks with before the procedure, and you can then decide if you want to go ahead with it.